This edition of 10 Questions features RnB and soul crooner BiQO.

 5. How do you balance music with other obligations –school, social life etc.?

 This is the craziest aspect of my life to be honest *laughs*.
 With school I try as much as possible to cover for any shortfall and make my friends help me out, and even though I allowed music to take most of my life I find space for the people I care most about.

 6. Take us through your creative process when making a record.

 My creative process comes in different forms, sometimes I come up with a melody or chorus play along with my guitar, create a skeleton and send to my producer then we take it from there, or I just go to the studio and create new music according to the vibe in the studio.

 7. Tell us all about ‘The Deft EP’

 ‘The Deft EP’ was my debut EP inspired by my versatility and experiences as to different aspects of my life which was released in August 2014.
 It.
 It is a four track tape with Liquidbeatz and Kwvmejackson, both of Dream Records, in charge of production.
 The tape had no featured artiste since it mainly sought to highlight my versatility, and features all kinds of sounds and genres, ranging from highlife, Rnb, soul and jazz.

-- ‘Project fame’ – walk us through the experience.
-How has it helped you develop as an artiste?
+8. ‘Project fame’ – walk us through the experience.
+How has it helped you develop as an artist?

 It was stupendous, from the day of touchdown till I left.
 I would say Nigeria is a fun place and I have benefited in terms of improved stage performance, confidence on the mic and vocal dexterity.